WellAlmeida31/redshift-client/README.md

 ```

 #### en-US - Query with object mapping:
+Redshift by default does not work case sensitive (It is possible to enable/disable this property), to correctly serialize attributes it is possible to use the @JsonAlias ​​annotation to correctly adapt their names.

 #### pt-BR - Consulta com mapeamento de classe:
+O Redshift por padrão não trabalha case sensitive (É possível ativar / desativar esta propriedade), para serializar corretamente atributos é possível usar a anotação @JsonAlias para adequar corretamente os seus nomes

 ```Java
 private final RedshiftFunctionalJdbc redshiftPool;